Integer Calculator

 Number of people in the queue

-Imagine you are in a long queue, counting the number of people before you.
-When you came, there were 13 people in front of you.
-Later, it turned out that one person was holding the spot for a group of people, and 4 other people joined.
-After that, the couple right in front of you got annoyed and left the queue altogether.
-How many people are there currently in front of you?
+Imagine you are standing in a long queue, counting the people ahead of you.
+When you first arrived, there were 13 people in line.
+Later, you realize that one person was holding a spot for a group, and 4 more people join them.
+Shortly after, the couple directly in front of you grows impatient and leaves the queue altogether.
+How many people are currently in front of you?

 Solution